-We normally do not charge a fee for this initial discussion with you, review of your circumstances and advice on what your entitlements should be and the process involved to move towards resolving your matter.
+We normally do not charge a fee for this initial discussion with you, review of your circumstances and advise on what your entitlements should be and the process involved to move towards resolving your matter.

 With regards to this, the Family Law Act 1975 sets out the general principles the court considers when deciding financial disputes after the breakdown of a marriage (Sections 79(4)and 75(2)) or a de facto relationship (Sections 90SM(4) and 90SF(3)).
 Regardless of whether the parties were in a marriage or a de facto relationship, the general principles are the same and are based on:

 If there is no agreement on parenting arrangements one party can start court proceedings by filing an Initiating Application to the court to make orders.

 However, before you can apply to the court for parenting orders, including those seeking to change an existing parenting order you will need to participate in Family Dispute Resolution (FDR).

 Resolving issues through (FDR) is less formal than going to court and will be more cost-effective and save time as both parties are involved with shaping a solution.